epkRichi/rtcvis/README.md

 # rtcvis

 rtcvis is an educational tool that can create interactive visualizations for convolution operations in the min-plus algebra, such as needed for real time calculus (RTC).
 RTC is a method for performance analysis of real time systems.
 Note that rtcvis cannot be used for performance analysis however, since it only supports finite curves - for this purpose, you can use the [RTC toolbox from ETH Zurich](https://www.mpa.ethz.ch/).
-Please note that I'm in no way affiliated with and this project is in no way endorsed by ETH Zurich.
+Please note that I'm in no way affiliated with and that this project is in no way endorsed by ETH Zurich.

 ## Installation